jonlpersson/ed-latimore/site/_posts/2022-09-04-miyamoto-musashis-dokkodo-21-stoic-rules-for-life.md

 Musashi’s Dokkodo has a stoic overtone.
 Like a lot of stoic life advice, The Dokkodo will give you a new perspective on old problems that modern wisdom often has trouble solving.

 In this post, I'll be finding modering meaning and interpretation of The Dokkodo.
-Not all ideas will require a modern twist while a few will require an undated consideration.
+Not all ideas will require a modern twist while a few will require an updated reconsideration.
 Overall, following these principles would still lead you to a stable, content, successful life.

 ## Miyamoto Musashi’s 21 principles of Dokkodo